 If morning sickness does end up causing you to vomit, you can make it easier by carrying a few supplies with you.
 Feeling prepared by bringing a toothbrush and toothpaste, mouthwash, a backup shirt and even a plastic bag can give you peace of mind and make morning sickness feel more manageable.

 Ask your doctor or midwife about finding relief from pregnancy nausea

 These remedies may not work for everyone, and there are other solutions for more persistent symptoms.
 Talk to your care provider about anti-nausea medications that are safe to take while pregnant.

 While morning sickness can be a challenging part of any pregnancy, it’s also a sign that your body is doing what it needs to support your growing baby.
 That said, you shouldn’t have to suffer through pregnancy nausea that interferes with your daily life and your ability to be present at work or with family.

-Fortunately, there’s help available to make your pregnancy a bit smoother.
-If you’d like to explore your options for improving symptoms of nausea, our women's health experts are here to help.
+Fortunately, there’s help available to make your pregnancy a bit smoother and more comfortable.
+If you’d like to explore your options for improving symptoms of pregnancy nausea, our women's health experts are here to help.